combust/mleap-docs/faq.md

 even take an erlang-inspired approach and have a separate Tensorflow process for executing Tensorflow graphs.
-However we end up doing it, the interface will stay the same and you will always be able to transform your leap frames with the TensorflowTransformer.
+However we end up doing it, the interface will stay the same and you will always be able to transform your leap frames with the `TensorflowTransformer`.

 ## When Will Scikit-Learn Be Supported?